The Waves play their first home game on Nov. 20 against Cal State Fullerton.

 He returned to the WNBA prior to the 2007 season, working as an assistant coach for the Houston Comets.
 Weisenberg was charged with calling defensive plays, assisting with practices, scouting and several other duties.

 Prior to making the move to New Zealand in 2010, Weisenberg was an assistant coach at La Salle Catholic High School located in Sierra Madre, Calif.

-Weisenberg earned his master's degree in education from Azusa Pacific in May 2002 and a bachelor's degree in history from Cal Poly, San Luis Obispo in 1997.
+Weisenberg earned his master's degree in education from Azusa Pacific in 2002 and a bachelor's degree in history from Cal Poly San Luis Obispo in 1997.
 Weisenberg lettered in basketball and football at St. Francis High School, located in La Cañada Flintridge, Calif.

 Weisenberg is married to Lyndsey (née Hache'), who played for the Pepperdine women's volleyball team from 2001-03 and was a three-time All-West Coast Conference first team performer.
-She still ranks fourth the Waves' record book with a career hitting percentage of .333.
-Lyndsey current works as an elementary school teacher in the Pasadena area.
-The couple has two children, Daly and Reese.
-They are expecting a third child in July 2013.
+She still ranks fourth in the Waves' record book with a career hitting percentage of .333.
+Lyndsey currently works as the director of operations for the Pepperdine women's volleyball program.
+The couple has three children, Daly, Reese and Jack.